MagicalPlayGames/FortniteShopTracker/README.md

 You cannot see trios stats because it is always equal to None on fortnite-api.com If you load the app without internet, a prompt will tell you to reload the app, and will not display anything else.
 Wifi is needed to use this app.
+To load the app, download the APK and load it on an Android 10+ device.
+You can also download the project, and make sure kivy, and kivyMD are installed in your IDE
 ![Screenshot_20240612_105639_Fortnite Tracker](https://github.com/MagicalPlayGames/FortniteShopTracker/assets/62050440/81d79604-44d3-494d-ad67-48efcb05a88a)
 ![Screenshot_20240612_105643_Fortnite Tracker](https://github.com/MagicalPlayGames/FortniteShopTracker/assets/62050440/cc9adae6-965b-4029-8c57-27ed4acea1d4)